KCI New Terminal Project Frequently Asked Questions

 Application process for the inaugural KC SPP class opens February 5, 2018

-- We are working with Liberty Bank to provide support for MBE, WBE, SLBE and veteran-owned firms in areas such as:
+- We are working with Lead Bank to provide support for MBE, WBE, SLBE and veteran-owned firms in areas such as:

 A low-interest working capital loan program (with partner Lead Bank).